selfrefactor/commit-message/packages/run-fn/README.md

 This way, if `ng-foo` contains `ng new ng-foo` with updated `@angular/cli`, then the new dependencies can be merged to other Angular apps.

+### kill

+It kills VSCode because of unknown bug that leads to memory leaks

 ### bump

 > `run bump minor` would trigger `npm publish minor&&npm publish&&git push`